 Click here for DVD

 The Boomerang Inquiry is an additional tool to use when you can’t quite name or “get a feel for” the deficient self.
 Like a boomerang that returns back to the thrower, the deficient self is mirrored back to you in relationship.
-By using the Boomerang Inquiry, you’ll see that mirroring effect and you’ll be able to name and then see through the deficient self that is being reflected back to you in relationship.
+By using the Boomerang Inquiry, you will see that mirroring effect and you’ll be able to name and then see through the deficient self that is being reflected back to you in relationship.
 You can inquire into your relationship with anything using the Boomerang Inquiry—any person, place, event, goal, or other thing.
 When we really believe that we are deficient at the core, almost everything can appear to confirm our story.

 Mining: The Greatest Gift My Body Ever Received, blog by Scott Kiloby